macloo/python-beginners/README.md

 ## Week 04

-Students read chapters 5 and 7 in Sweigart.
-See the README in the [week04](https://github.com/macloo/python-beginners/tree/master/week04) folder for more information.
+Students read Chapters 5 in Sweigart and learn about **Python dictionaries**.
+See the README in the [week04](week04) folder for more information.

 ## Jupyter Cheat Sheet

 Students use Jupyter Notebook to complete several assignments.
-The [cheat sheet](https://github.com/macloo/python-beginners/tree/master/jupyter_cheat_sheet) is helpful after Jupyter Notebook has been installed and they need to launch it, save their work, and close it correctly.
+The [cheat sheet](jupyter_cheat_sheet) is helpful after Jupyter Notebook has been installed and they need to launch it, save their work, and close it correctly.

 ## Web scraping

 Students are introduced to web scraping with the BeautifulSoup library in the second week.
-See the README in the [web_scraping](https://github.com/macloo/python-beginners/tree/master/web_scraping) folder for instructions to install BeautifulSoup, as well as some basic uses of this scraping library.
+See the README in the [web_scraping](web_scraping) folder for instructions to install BeautifulSoup, as well as some basic uses of this scraping library.

 ### Mitchell, chapter 3

-The README in the [mitchell-ch3](https://github.com/macloo/python-beginners/tree/master/web_scraping/mitchell-ch3) folder supplements chapter 3 in *Web Scraping with Python*, by Ryan Mitchell.
+The README in the [mitchell-ch3](web_scraping/mitchell-ch3) folder supplements chapter 3 in *Web Scraping with Python*, by Ryan Mitchell.
 The chapter is very challenging for beginners, so here are a couple of `.py` files and examples to ease the way.

 Example files are included for scraping all URLs from a page, and for scraping the same data items from numerous pages, using a list of URLs.

 ### Mitchell, the rest of the book

-The README in the [more-from-mitchell](https://github.com/macloo/python-beginners/tree/master/web_scraping/more-from-mitchell) folder highlights the points we cover in our third week with *Web Scraping with Python*, by Ryan Mitchell.
+The README in the [more-from-mitchell](web_scraping/more-from-mitchell) folder highlights the points we cover in our third week with *Web Scraping with Python*, by Ryan Mitchell.
 We don’t have time to read the entire book, so we need to jump around and get acquainted with some common scraping problems and their solutions.

 This section includes using Selenium, HTTP headers, writing scraped data to CSV files, the sleep timer in Python, and parsers.